"WhatsApp keeps loading but not connecting to the internet, even though Wi-Fi/4G are available in my iPhone 8."

 iPhone/iPad users should double-click the Home button, and get the recently used apps' list.
 Find out WhatsApp and swipe it up to close it, and then restart your device.

 Then restart your phone and open WhatsApp.
-Now to see if it is connected with Internet.
+Now to see if it is connected to the Internet.

 Android users can clear them by running Settings > Apps > WhatsApp > Clear Data/Clear Cache.